CharlesShi12/RecommendationSystems/README.md

 Even though I only inputted sci-fi and action-adventure movies, I noticed there were a couple of comedy and romance movies that this movie recommendation system suggested for me.
 Sci-fi and action-adventure seem to be the opposite of comedy and romance, so I could perhaps add a function where I look at the genres of each movie and recommend movies that are closely related to sci-fi and action-adventure.
 This could be done by splitting the types of genres in the 'genres' column of my DataFrame and putting those genres in an array (ex. [‘Drama’, ‘Mystery’, ‘War’]).
 Then you could loop through each movie’s genres array and keep the sci-fi genres, action-adventure genres, and genres that are related to either sci-fi or action-adventure.
 I could also use other ways to build recommendation systems such as cosine similarity.

 Finally, I could find more accurate ways to test my recommendation systems and measure their performance.

-## What I Learned
-During this project, I was challenged in many aspects which resulted in me learning a lot from this project.
-I learned the concepts and pros/cons of several machine learning classification models (Linear Regression, SVM, Naive Bayes, etc).
-I learned the type of methods used behind recommendation systems: Collaborative Filtering (user-user and item-item) vs. Content-Based Filtering.
-Moreover, I learned some ways to compute correlation (Pearson/Kendall Tau/Spearman Correlation Coefficient).
-Last but not least, I learned how to use multiple Python libraries (spotipy, pandas, sklearn, streamlit).